fleck/locust-grove/Plumbing and HVAC.md

     - First Floor: 2.5 Ton
     - Second Floor: 1.5 Ton
     - *Note: Sizing is preliminary and must be confirmed by the HVAC Contractor.*
+- **Duct Insulation:** Insulate heating trunk and branch supply ducts in basement, attics, and garages.

 ## Plumbing Requirements
 - **System Type:** Hybrid home run system.